leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 #

-# 1.0 SYSTEM OVERVIEW
+## 1.0 SYSTEM OVERVIEW

-_ **LeanSwift eConnect for Infor M3** _ provides a powerful, seamless integration between Magento and Infor M3 ERP.
+- **LeanSwift eConnect for Infor M3** _ provides a powerful, seamless integration between Magento and Infor M3 ERP.
 The product consists of a base Magento extension that extends standard Magento functionality and offers several transactions to ensure your eCommerce websites contain up-to-date information from your M3 ERP.
 There exist a number of optional add-on extensions too for additional functionality

-_ **LeanSwift eConnect for Infor M3** _ is available for Magento Open Source and Magento Commerce and for Infor M3 version 7.x and above.
+- **LeanSwift eConnect for Infor M3** _ is available for Magento Open Source and Magento Commerce and for Infor M3 version 7.x and above.
 It is also compatible with multi-tenant cloud editions of Infor M3 (CloudSuite).

-_ **LeanSwift eConnect for Infor M3** _ employs a layered architecture to allow flexibility in supporting different versions of Magento and Infor M3 and to allow independent upgrades.
+- **LeanSwift eConnect for Infor M3** _ employs a layered architecture to allow flexibility in supporting different versions of Magento and Infor M3 and to allow independent upgrades.

-## Architecture
+### ARCHITECTURE

- With 20.1.0, the part of eConnect functionality dealing with connectivity to Infor OS and
+ The part of eConnect functionality dealing with connectivity to Infor OS and

  data processing has been moved out of eConnect extension into a new extension named

  **eConnect-base**.

  From 20.1.0 onward, eConnect will require the eConnect-base extension to function.

  eConnect 20.1.0 is compatible with eConnect-base 2.0.0.

-### eConnect-base v2.0.0
+**eConnect-base v2.0.0**

 - It provides the connectivity to eLink and/or Infor systems with the use of a generic function which decides whether to call the eLink / ION APIs based on the M3 Connection Protocol chosen in the backend
 - Acts as the communication layer for RabbitMQ Message consumption